Gambling is ruining my relationship — how to stop the damage

 Can trust be rebuilt?

-Lying is a symptom.
-Shift to verification: shared bank access, blocking software with your PIN, therapist check-ins.
+Lying is a symptom of the addiction, not a character flaw to argue with.
+Shift from interrogation to verification: shared bank access, blocking software where you hold the PIN, regular therapist check-ins.
+Make honesty structural, not optional.

-No. Gambling addiction is a brain disorder.
-You didn’t cause it, can’t control it, can’t cure it.
+No. Gambling disorder is a recognised brain disorder (DSM-5).
+The classic three Cs from Gam-Anon: you didn't cause it, you can't control it, you can't cure it.
+What you can do is set boundaries and protect yourself.